makersacademy/rps-challenge/README.md

 I would like to be able to play rock/paper/scissors
 ```

+We were also given following behaviour:
+- the marketeer should be able to enter their name before the game
+- the marketeer will be presented the choices (rock, paper and scissors)
+- the marketeer can choose one option
+- the game will choose a random option
+- a winner will be declared

 ## Motivation

 This project has been created to give users a chance to play a 1 player game of rock, scissors, paper through their browser.